 - By right-clicking any of your recordings on the list, you can share, rename or delete them as you want.

-All your recordings using the Voice Recorder app will be saved as M4A audio file type.
+All your recordings using the Voice Recorder app will be saved as M4A audio file types.

-Another better method to quickly access to this folder is by opening it directly from the Voice Recording app.
+Another way to quickly access this folder is by opening it directly from the Voice Recording app.
 Right-click any of your recordings on the app, then click Open file location.

 Voice Recorder shows “To get started, connect a microphone”

-If you see “To get started, connect a microphone” message when you open the app, it means Windows couldn’t detect a working microphone connected to your PC, or that the app is blocked from accessing your microphone.
+If you see a message that says “To get started, connect a microphone” when you open the Voice Recorder app, it means Windows couldn’t detect a working microphone connected to your PC, or that the app is blocked from accessing your microphone.

-If you have issue with your connected external or a built-in microphone on your laptop or desktop PC, the following may be of help.
+If you’re having issues with your connected external or built-in microphone on your laptop or desktop PC, these guides may be helpful: